mmjulkowska/MVApp/README.md

 ![09_kmclust_10](https://user-images.githubusercontent.com/14832460/38468259-f17ee200-3b4b-11e8-835b-f5df3eea9ee2.png)

-You can split the graph by selecting "Split the graph" checkbox and the Independent Variable to split by, as well as modify the appearance of the graph modifying the boxes on the righ-hand side above the graph.
+You can split the graph by selecting "Split the graph" checkbox and the Independent Variable to split by, as well as modify the appearance of the graph modifying the boxes on the right-hand side above the graph.

 ![09_kmclust_12](https://user-images.githubusercontent.com/14832460/38468260-f1c3596c-3b4b-11e8-80ef-9c702161faf7.png)